Journey to the East – Buddhist Art Across Cultures

 Nevertheless, Buddhism gained momentum in China only after the collapse of the Han dynasty.
 Under the invading Turkic and Tibetan tribes, incessant warfare and chaos created ripe conditions for Buddhism.
 Rulers of non-Chinese origin embraced the new faith to ensure their victory.
 Therefore, they listened to monks who exerted the restraining influence over killing through the preaching of compassion.
 Buddhism afforded physical and spiritual refuge to the masses.
 Furthermore, by becoming monks, common people could escape military and labor services.

-In the fourth century China, few monks laid the foundation of Chinese Buddhism.
+In 4th-century China, a few monks laid the foundation of Chinese Buddhism.
 First, Dao’an (312–385 CE) combined two main currents of Buddhist thought.
 They were the practice of meditation and the doctrine of emptiness.
 Later, his disciple, Huiyuan (334–416 CE), likened the indestructibility of the spirit to the endless transmission of fire from wood to wood.

-Yet another monk, Daosheng (360–434 CE), argued that all sentient beings have the Buddha-nature.
+Yet another monk, Daosheng (360–434 CE), argued that all sentient beings have Buddha nature.
 He believed in sudden and complete enlightenment after a long process of religious training.
 Therefore, we are capable of becoming a Buddha.
 This way, Buddhism began to change the Chinese cultural landscape.

 Buddhist Art in Cave Temples